HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ```
        0  1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31
       :--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:
-      : DSR   ( 014 )   : r      :                    : shamt        : 0            : a      : b      :
+      : DSR   ( 014 )   : r      :  :A : 0            : shamt        : 0            : a      : b      :
       :-----------------:-----------------------------------------------------------------------------:
 ```

 #### Description

 The double shift right instruction concatenates the general registers specified by "b" and "a" and performs a right shift operation of "shamt" bits. register "b" is the left part, register "a" the right part.
-The lower 24bits of the result are stored in the general register "r".
-The "shamt" field range is from 0 to 23 for the shift amount.
-A value of 31 is interpreted as using the shift amount control register for the actual shift amount, which allows a variable shift operation.
+The lower 32 bits of the result are stored in the general register "r".
+The "shamt" field range is from 0 to 31 for the shift amount.
+If the "A" bit is set, the shift amount is taken from the shift amount control register.

 #### Operation

 ```
-      if ( shamt == 31 ) tmpShAmt <- SHAMT.[19..23];
+      if ( instr.[A] ) tmpShAmt <- SHAMT.[27..31];
-      else tmpShAmt <- instr.[shamt];
+      else tmpShAmt <- shamt;

-      if ( tmpShAmt > 23 ) illegalInstructionTrap( );

       GR[r] <- rshift( cat( GR[b], GR[a] ), shamt );
 ```